model context experience / learn how the best AI products are built

 Can I cancel anytime?

-Do I need technical/coding experience to take this course?
+Do I need technical/coding experience?

 No!
 This course is specifically designed for product managers, UX professionals, designers, and researchers.
 All exercises are hands-on but don't require programming knowledge.